The Effect of Returning Family Successions on Firm Performance

 Evidence suggests that successions from non-family CEO back to a family CEO successions improve performance by leveraging family assets while avoiding dysfunctional nepotism and other parochial family priorities.

-Morten Bennedsen and Mario Amore have studied successions from a non-family CEO back to a family CEO - they labeled these
+Morten Bennedsen and Mario Amore have studied successions from a non-family CEO back to a family CEO - they labelled these

 “Type-R” successions.